 Romans 10:14–15a, 17

-Peter taught on the Law and Gospel and the Doctrine of Objective and Subjective Justificaiton the first day of seminar.
+At the Bible Seminar, Peter taught on Law and Gospel and the Doctrine of Objective and Subjective Justification the first day.
 I taught on the topic of Love in the Bible with special emphasis on how God's love shines forth in our approach to the pastoral ministry.
 The seminar was held in a small building at the local congregation in Kasumbalesa near the Zambia border.
-This is where the seminary has been meeting for the past year or so due to security issues in the area of the seminary compound in Ntondo.
+This is where the CCLC seminary has been meeting for the past several months due to security issues in the area of the seminary compound in Ntondo.
 The seminary has sat vacant for several months because of militant armed conflict in the area.
 The DRC military has been forcibly conscripting young men into the military in the area as a deterrant to joining the local malitias that oppose the current government.
 The violence has subsided in recent weeks and they are hoping to return to the seminary soon.
 Pray for peace and good leadership for this area of the DRC.

 CCLC Bible Seminar Banner